Skip to content

 5) NPC Message

 Makes an actor speak a line.
 Best for story beats and character banter.
+The AI assistant sees these lines and can respond to them in conversation—so your quest dialog can shape how the AI talks to the player.

 1) Create your actors first